 - Administrative departments should contact Planning & Design at 617-353-2895.

-- Academic departments should visit the Provost’s Academic Space Planning pages.
+- Academic departments should visit the Provost’s Academic Space Planning page.

 More on Building Management

-For more information about FMP’s role in management of buildings on the Charles River Campus, please visit the links at left, especially:
+For more information about FM&P’s role in management of buildings on the Charles River Campus, please visit these links, especially: